Remon0187/Spotify-DL/README.md

 # Spotify-Download 📁
 Find all tracks in a given playlist and download each track from various sources.
 (YouTube, ZippyShare, 1Gabba)

+Max 100 tracks per playlist (Spotify API limitation)

 # Done ✔️
-Get all tracks from a given playlist in {artist:track} format.
-Ask for Playlist ID
+*Get all tracks, download each track from youtube to a specified folder.
+  *(Default folder is 'Downloads' in the Spotify-DL directory)

 # To-Do 💡